-Model Homes shall be subject to the following requirements.
+Model Homes shall meet the following requirements.

-- A. Model homes are intended to facilitate the sale of the model design, or products similar in design to the model and is not intended to allow the full scope of real estate activities and shall be restricted primarily to the sale and marketing of the model, or products similar to the model.
-Model homes shall be permitted as a temporary, conditional use, not to exceed 10 years, in residential zoning districts (R1, RE, RML) or within a Planned Development. - B. A model home must meet all of the zoning and building requirements for a residence in that zoning district as well as the following: - 1.
+A. Model homes are intended to facilitate the sale of the model design, or products similar in design to the model and is not intended to allow the full scope of real estate activities and shall be restricted primarily to the sale and marketing of the model, or products similar to the model.
+Model homes shall be permitted as a temporary, conditional use, not to exceed 10 years, in residential zoning districts (R1, RE, RML) or within a Planned Development.

+B. A model home must meet all of the zoning and building requirements for a residence in that zoning district as well as the following:

+5835 1.
 Parking.
-Three off-street vehicular parking spaces, including the garage, shall be provided on the model site or on an adjacent vacant property. - 2.
-On-site parking.
+Three off-street vehicular parking spaces, including the garage, shall be provided on the model site or on an adjacent vacant property.

+- 2. On-site parking.
 A parking space may be provided in the garage.
 A handicap parking space is required and shall count as one of the three required spaces. - 3.
 Off-site parking.
 Adjacent vacant single-family lot(s) may be used for model home parking.
 A plan to provide parking on an adjacent parcel shall require ownership by the same or an affidavit of authorization from the property owner as well as a surety deposit payable to the City of Cape Coral to convert the property back to a residential or other permitted use when the structure is converted or sold.
 The deposit shall cover the costs associated with the conversion of the parking lot.
 The deposit shall be based on no less than 110% of the estimated cost by a professional engineer licensed in the State of Florida which shall be signed and sealed by the engineer, and found to be acceptable to the City.
 Funds and resulting interest shall be returned upon conversion of the site to a residential or other permitted use, the entire amount if the work is completed by the applicant, or the remaining funds if the City completes the work. - 4.
-A hedge row of at least 36 inches in height shall be planted and maintained around the vehicular parking area.

-- 5. On-site or off-site parking shall be a paved or pavered surface with appropriate signs and markings, including handicap parking. - 6.
+A hedge row of at least 36 inches in height shall be planted and maintained around the vehicular parking area. - 5.
+On-site or off-site parking shall be a paved or approved impervious surface with appropriate signs and markings, including handicap parking. - 6.
 Treatment of stormwater runoff will be required for the first inch of runoff from the paved area associated with the parking lot area only. - 7.
-Model home parking lots require a Limited Site Development Plan approval prior to construction. - B. Handicapped standards shall be met throughout the home, including access per the Florida Building Code and handrail and grab bar requirements. - 5673 C. Garage office.
+Model home parking lots require a Limited Site Development Plan approval prior to construction. - B. Handicapped standards shall be met throughout the home, including access per the Florida Building Code and handrail and grab bar requirements. - C. Garage office.
 For any garage being used as an office for a model home the applicant must submit the following: - 1.
-Plan of garage-office facility, including false walls, temporary electrical and plumbing.

-2. Plan showing how garage will be returned to its original use.

-- 3. \$10,000.00 refundable surety to ensure that the garage is converted back to the FEMA standards - for single-family home usage. - D. Sign standards as defined in Article 7 of this code.
+Plan of garage-office facility, including false walls, temporary electrical and plumbing. - 2.
+Plan showing how garage will be returned to its original use. - 3. \$10,000.00 refundable surety to ensure that the garage is converted back to the FEMA standards for single-family home usage. - D. Sign standards as defined in Article 7 of this code. - 5878 F. Upon completion of the construction and approval of the unit as a model home, a "temporary certificate of occupancy" will be issued to the owner of the model home to remain open for a period of five years.
+Extensions beyond this five-year temporary certificate of occupancy may be granted for